 Other Career Alternatives

 Regardless of the career path chosen, analysts acquire skills that afford them many opportunities.
-Some analysts choose to pursue the private equity industry, either within Baird's own Private Equity group or with outside private equity firms.
+Some analysts choose to pursue the private equity industry, either within Baird's own Baird Capital group or with outside private equity firms.
 Other analysts have pursued business school or roles within clients' organizations that sometimes result from Baird relationships.